10XGenomics/enclone/README.md

 There are many ways to use 10x data to study immune biology.
 Thus in the previous section, the red clonotypes may represent responses to antigens in the vaccine.
-But for a given disease <i>e.g.</i> COVID-19, one may not yet have a vaccine, so a different approach is needed.
+But for a given disease <i>e.g.</i> COVID-19, one may not yet have a vaccine, and indeed the vaccine may be the goal!
+A different approach is needed.

 One such approach is to <b> identify patient and survivor B cell clonotypes that expand in response to infectious disease</b>.
 These define antibodies that can be